Rosemary Garlic Mashed Potatoes

 • Drain the potatoes well before mashing them.
 Excess water will make the potatoes gluey.

-• Use the right type of potatoes.
+• Use the correct type of potatoes.
 Russet potatoes are the most common type used for mashed potatoes, but Yukon Gold potatoes are also a good option.
 They are creamier and have a slightly sweet flavor.

 • Rosemary packs a punch.
 Use caution when adding any more after taking it out of the cream.